|Born:||October 28, 1988|

 John is an extremely quick point guard who possesses great overall skill set.
 He makes outstanding decisions and is very calm and under control.
 Since he can either attack defenders off the dribble or shoot from behind the 3-point line, defenders have a dilemma on how to guard him.
 In addition to his exceptional 3-point shot (45% – 50%), his mid-range pull-up game is outstanding.
 Because of his ability to read defense well, he is tough to guard in pick-and-roll situations and one-on-one play.
 In addition to his scoring ability, he is an exceptional passer and a teammate.
 Because of his speed and footwork, low stance, and intelligence, he is a tough solid defender.
 His greatest asset is that he is a fearless winner who always competes at the highest level and steps up his game against top teams/competition.

 During 2019/2020 season, John is playing for SE Melbourne Phoenix in Australian top NBL.
-He was named pre-season MVP and is currently averaging 25ppg and 6apg.
-His team’s record is 3:0.
+He was named pre-season MVP and is currently averaging 21ppg and 6apg with always outstanding percentages.
+In February, John signed with Turkish EuroCup team, Galatasaray, for the remaining of the 2019/2020 season.

 30 points vs. Brisbane Bullets